Russ

 Contact

-The best way to reach me is via LinkedIn.
-Please note that I probably won’t answer the phone with an unknown number (thanks spam and telemarketing 😵💫).
+The best way to reach me at the moment is LinkedIn.
+I probably won’t answer the phone with an unknown number.

 Links